BartSte/dnscacher/README.md

 ## Options

-To get get information on the options run the `dnscache --help` command.
+To get get information on the options run the `dnscacher --help` command.

 #### Source Argument